 If you rely on public transit in Toronto, you know we’re approaching crisis mode as our existing mired transit framework becomes its own form of gridlock.
-This is why we’re applauding the ‘it-can’t-be-soon-enough’ arrival of the Eglinton Crosstown – a light rail transit line that will run along Eglinton Avenue between Mount Dennis (Weston Road) and Kennedy station.
+This is why we’re anxiously awaiting the ‘it-can’t-be-soon-enough’ opening of the Eglinton Crosstown – a light rail transit line that will run along Eglinton Avenue between Mount Dennis (Weston Road) and Kennedy station.
 Extending about 19 kilometres (including portions which are underground between Keele Street and Laird Drive) this engineering marvel will have 25 stations and/or stops that link to 54 bus routes and numerous GO Transit lines.

 This is a joint venture between the Ontario government and a consortium of well-known companies SNC Lavalin, EllisDon, AECON, and ACS Infrastructure Canada.
 The agreement states that through this partnership, in addition to the 25 stops, they will build track work, signalling, communications and other necessary infrastructure.